waku-org/research/incentivization.md

 If the server offers the price that is too high for the client, the client has no means to make a counter-offer.
 This results in wasted bandwidth on requests that don't result in responses.
-We could introduce a price negotiation step in the protocol, where the client and the server would exchange messages naming their acceptable prices until they agree of one of them decides to stop the negotiation.
+We could introduce a price negotiation step in the protocol, where the client and the server would exchange messages naming their acceptable prices until they agree, or one of them decides to stop the negotiation.
 We should make sure that price negotiation does not become a DoS vector (i.e., a client initiates a lengthy negotiation but ultimately rejects, wasting the server's resources).

 ## Results cross-checking